OlivierNdeye/php-authentication/README.md

 # php-authentication
-Project used to integrate un HTML's login page with a mySQL DB
+Project used to integrate un HTML's login page with a database

+## knowleadge used

+* include
+* MsSQL query
+* msqli error